freesociety/Free-Society/README.md

 *   long term distribution of points maximises the number of useful exchanges
 *   short term changes in overall activity are automatically compensated for i.e. smoothed out

 A separate rating system helps to ensure the quality of goods and services.
-User-generated categories flexibily standardise items and services which aims to increase the efficiency of finding, comparing and producing these while limiting the impact of false signals (e.g. flashy advertising for a bad product).
+User-generated categories flexibly standardise items and services which aims to increase the efficiency of finding, comparing and producing these while limiting the impact of false signals (e.g. flashy advertising for a bad product).

 There is the structure to develop a distributed, pseudonymous postal system which will help to solve the last mile problem by having people in each community (chosen by the community) who can accept items for others.
 We expect more traditional methods to be used at first however since any postal system depends on a large number of people using it to be efficient.